Ghalghai Koashke: History

 The Durdzuk Gates, also known as the Assa Gates, are reportedly known in Georgian chronicles since the VI century AD.
 D. Malsagov suggests that the IX century geographer Ibn al-Faqih's report of the building of 12 gates and stone fortifications in the country of the Durdzuks by the Persian king Anushirvan, which A. Genko locates in the region of the Assa Gorge, is connected with old Ingush legends about folk heroes Koloy-Kant, Pẋagal Bärē, Seska Solsa, et al., who guarded the Assa Gorge from the invasion of enemies from the plane.
 N. Yakovlev, notes that the Ingush have lived in the Ghalghai (Assa) Gorge from time immemorial.
 A stone wall was made across the gorge by them, and their guards stood at the only entrance.
 No one could leave or enter without the permission of the guards.
-Among the defenders of these outposts, were many Ingush clans (teips), notably the nearby Egakhoy, Targimkhoy, Khamkhoy, Gäginäqan, Barkhanoy, Barakhoy, Barkinkhoy, Yovloy and Kokurkhoy (Ferta Shouli).
+Among the defenders of these outposts, were many Ingush clans (teips), notably the nearby Egakhoy, Targimkhoy, Khamkhoy, Gäginäqan, Barkhanoy, Barakhoy, Barkinkhoy, Yovloy and Kokurkhoy (Ferta Shouli's clan).

 “Since ancient times, in the mountains of the Galgai, the people had fortified settlements spreading to present-day Khevsureti and Tusheti.
 Along the gorges of the rivers Terek and Assa existed stone walls called “Galgai Koashke” with watchtowers that secured the passages, the remains of which are still visible today.”